helm/helm/docs/charts.md

 Helm reserves use of the `charts/` and `templates/` directories, and of the listed file names.
 Other files will be left as they are.

-While the `charts` and `template` directories are optional there must be at least one chart dependency or template file for the chart to be valid.
+While the `charts` and `templates` directories are optional there must be at least one chart dependency or template file for the chart to be valid.

 ## The Chart.yaml File